jeffpar/pcjs.v1/blog/2015/02/23/README.md

 	80386-C0 component identifier readable in DH after reset: 03H 80386-C0 revision  identifier readable in DL after reset: 04H

-However, the document does not indicate how a 80386-C0 part was marked.
+However, that document does not indicate how a 80386-C0 part was marked, and I've found very little other information on the C0 stepping; it may have been quickly superseded by the D0 stepping, which used revision identifier 0x05.

 ### Errata